fazifs/rhacm-demo/governance/README.md

 # Import Policies into ACM in the GitOps way

-From this repo you  can create a policies repo, in the acm-resources folder you'll find three different folders with configurations for policies.
+From this repo you  can create a policies repo, in the acm-resources folder you'll find different folders with configurations for policies.
 When you use this you'll create a subscriptions repo inside RHACM.
 If you want to change something in a policy like the labels, the enforcement, etc. you need to senda PR to the repo defined in the channel in order to do so.

 ### How to use this repo
 Inside the acm-resources folder, you'll find a folder named Common-Resources and inside of it you can find the channel and the namespace+secret creation for all policies.
 These objects have to be present, execute the next command: